chatchatabc/cloudflare-demo/README.md

 backend server that is running.
 It will also allow you to create dynamic sites that can be updated without having to redeploy the entire site.

+### **Cloudflare Turnstile**

+> Turnstile is currently in **BETA**.

+Turnstile is Cloudflare's CAPTCHA service that allows you to protect your site from bots and other automated attacks.
+It uses browser challenges and user interaction to verify that the user is a human and not a bot.
+Turnstile decreases the overall friction for users while still being effective at blocking bots.

 ### **D1 (Serverless Databases)**

 > This service is currently in **ALPHA**.
 It is not recommended to use this in production.